 Vanya Kumar is the Executive Director, Commercial and Investment Attraction in the Energy Group at Department of Environment, Land, Water and Planning.
 Vanya is an experienced executive with expertise in commercial transactions, infrastructure development and project management.
 A lawyer by training, Vanya also brings strong commercial, negotiation, governance, stakeholder management and policy experience to her role.
 She has worked across a range of industries including energy and utilities, banking & finance, construction, oil and gas, and transport in Australia and overseas.

-Alberto LittaEVP, Head of Engineering and Design, ENGIE – BU Hydrogen (France)
+Alberto LittaEVP, Head of Technology and Design, ENGIE – BU Hydrogen (France)

 I am senior manager, with 20 years of experience in the energy sector, almost all of them spent within the ENGIE Group -(ex GDF SUEZ).

 During my career I have been increasingly exposed to project manageme nt, business development and general man agement responsibilities at international level.